 Like any financial transaction, there are risks.
-And before deciding to access Lombard credit facilities you need to understand how these risks could impact you, your current investments, and future acquisitions.
+And before deciding to access Lombard credit facilities you need to understand how these risks could impact you.
+You also need to consider how it impacts your current investments and future acquisitions.

-Naturally, as with any asset-backed credit facility, you could lose the assets that you put up as collateral if for any reason you are unable to meet your payments.
+Naturally, as with any asset-backed credit facility, you could lose the assets that you put up as collateral.
+This would happen if for any reason you are unable to meet your payments.

 Additionally, since Lombard credit is loaned against the value of the collateral, you can expect the bank to demand additional collateral if the value drops (for instance a loss in value of your securities) below the agreed-upon loan to value (LTV) of the credit facility.
 This is known as a margin call, and it’s especially important to understand during times of market volatility.

-With this in mind, before using Lombard credit, you need to make sure you understand all of the associated risks and what you stand to lose.
+With this in mind, before using Lombard credit, you need to make sure you understand all of the associated risks.
 So, make sure to speak with a qualified advisor before making any decisions.